-8. Support for Continuing Medical Education
+VIII.
+Support for Continuing Medical Education

-- A. Continuing medical education (CME), also known as independent medical education (IME), helps physicians and other medical professionals to obtain information and insights that can contribute to the improvement of patient care and the medical practice. - 1.
-Companies should develop objective criteria for making CME grant decisions to ensure that programs funded are bona fide and quality educational programs and that financial support is not an inducement to prescribe or recommend a particular medicine or course of treatment.

-B. Grants, scholarships, subsidies, support, consulting contracts, educational or practice related items should not be provided or offered to a healthcare professional in exchange for recommending and prescribing medicines, or otherwise in a manner that would interfere with the ethics and the independence of a healthcare professional's prescribing practices.
+- A. Continuing medical education (CME), also known as independent medical education (IME), helps physicians and other medical professionals to obtain information and insights that can contribute to the improvement of patient care and medical practice. - 1.
+Companies should develop objective criteria for making CME grant decisions to ensure that programs funded are bona fide, independently developed and quality educational programs and that financial support is not an inducement to prescribe or recommend a particular medicine or course of treatment. - B. Grants, scholarships, subsidies, support, consulting contracts, educational or practice related items should not be provided or offered to a healthcare professional in exchange for recommending and prescribing medicines, or otherwise in a manner that would interfere with the ethics and the independence of a healthcare professional's prescribing practices.
 Companies should have a reasonable expectation that the grant is for the purpose of supporting legitimate education, scientific, or medical research.

-9. Samples
+IX.
+Samples

-- A. When used appropriately, samples can be an important tool for healthcare professionals and provide benefit to patient health outcomes. - B. In accordance with local laws and regulations, samples of medicines supplied at no charge may be provided to healthcare professionals in order to enhance patient care.
-Samples must not be resold or otherwise misused. - 1.
-Companies should have adequate systems of control and accountability for samples provided to healthcare professionals including how to look after such samples while they are in possession of medical representatives. - 2.
+- A. When used appropriately, samples can be an important tool for healthcare professionals to help assess efficacy and tolerability for individual patients. - B. In accordance with local laws and regulations, samples of medicines supplied at no charge may be provided to healthcare professionals in order to enhance patient care.
+Samples must not be resold or otherwise misused.

+- Companies should have adequate systems of control and accountability for samples provided to healthcare professionals including how to look after such samples while they are in possession of medical representatives. - 2.
 Samples should not be used as payment for services, return for favorable treatment, or other inappropriate inducements.

-10. Consultant and Speaker Arrangements
+X. Consultant and Speaker Arrangements